Betsy

 The three Melbourne winners were topline but the best of the day was Tempted in the Eskimo Prince Stakes at Randwick.

-The Everest runner-up reflected her odds-on with the ease of the win and is ready to win her first group 1 of many in the Surround Stakes.
+The Everest runner-up reflected her odds-on starting price with the ease of the win and is ready to win her first Group 1 of many in the Surround Stakes.

 Great mates Tyler Schiller, Zac Lloyd and Dylan Gibbons have a greyhound racing syndicate and might have a star on their hands with Zhang, a debut winner at The Gardens on Saturday night.